-Shenton Park (as per MPC D21) is a privately owned observatory in Western Australia.
+Shenton Park Observatory (SPO) is a privately owned observatory in Western Australia.
 From 2005 to 2008 it hosted Tenagra Western Australia, an automated supernovae and minor planet hunting collaboration with Tenagra Observatories.

-The telescope netted 11 supernova discoveries as well as a number of minor planet recoveries during this time, and continues to undertake research activities in collaboration with others.
-In recent times, D21 has been involved in producing publishable spectra and is now primarily a spectroscopic instrument.
+The telescope netted 11 supernova discoveries as well as a number of minor planet recoveries during this time, and continues to undertake research activities.
+In recent times, SPO has been involved in producing publishable spectra and is now primarily a spectroscopic instrument.

 The site located in Perth, Western Australia, was established in 2001, and originally utlised a computerised 10″ Schmidt Cassegrain through which much of the Astrophotography currently on this site was achieved.
 In late 2003, the Sirius observatory was installed to permanently house the equipment.
 Motorised dome rotation was added in early 2005 to futher streamline unattended imaging.
 In mid 2005, dome shutter automation and weather monitoring were installed as part of a package to house new equipment in a cooperative supernovae hunting project with Tenagra Observatories.

 During course of the Tenagra collaboration the dome and telescope performed flawlessly with over 100,000 slews in 3 years, imaging thousands of galaxies and resulting in 11 discoveries.
 Following this, a campaign of minor planet work was undertaken in collaboration with Paulo Holvorcem in Brazil, netting 3 main belt discoveries and dozens of NEO recoveries and confirmations.
 In recent times the instrument has been used to acquire publishable photometric and spectroscopic data.
 A summary of published observations can be found here.